ransom00001/Linux_Notes/README.md

 * The kernel also manage memory during a context switch, which can be a complex job.
 The following conditions must hold:

-1. the kernel must have it's own private area in memory that user process can't acess.
+1. the kernel must have it's own private area in memory that user process can't access.

 2. Each user process needs it's own section of memory.

-3. One user process may not acess the private memory of another process.
+3. One user process may not access the private memory of another process.

 4. User proxesses can share memory.